MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/using-the-windows-performance-toolkit--wpt--with-wdf.md

 ## Getting started

 The WPT is part of the Windows Assessment and Deployment Kit (ADK).
-You can install the ADK from the [Windows hardware tools](https://developer.microsoft.com/windows/featured/hardware/windows-10-hardware-preview-tools) site.
+You can install the ADK from [Download and install the Windows ADK](/windows-hardware/get-started/adk-install).

 The WPT consists of two separate tools: Windows Performance Recorder and Windows Performance Analyzer (WPA).
 In this topic, we use WPR to record a trace, and then WPA to view the trace in a configurable GUI format.